hanabi/hanabi.github.io/misc/announcement-backlog.md

 - The *Whisper Discard* has been renamed to the *Scream Discard*.
 (It has a separate section in the doc, but it is still referred to by the same name.)

+**Critical 4 Bluff** (rename) (by Romain)

+- The *Critical 4 Bluff* is renamed to the *Critical Color Bluff*.
+- The convention has been reworded from applying "only to 4's" to applying to "any critical card that is not a 5".
+The consequence of the either wording is the same, so this is only a cosmetic change.
+- The one exception is that in *Up or Down* variants, you can now perform *Critical Color Bluffs* on a 2.

 @everyone Moved conventions:

 - *5 Stalls* are moved from level 1 to level 2.